Wason1797/RestAPIExample/README.md

 ## Running the API

-Once you have populate the database you can run the api with the following command
+Once you have populate the database you can run the API with the following command

 ```bash
 python manage.py run